dcarpintero/rust-lang/rust_book_summary/Chapter_14.md

 ## Publishing a Crate to Crates.io

 - Documentation comments use three slashes, ///, instead of two and support Markdown notation for formatting the text.
-Typically documentation comments include: examples, panics, errors, and safety.
+Typically documentation comments include: *examples, panics, errors, and safety*.

 - The style of doc comment //! adds documentation to the item that *contains* the comments rather than to the items following the comments.
 Useful for describing crates and modules especially.

-- The command *cargo doc* runs the rustdoc tool distributed with Rust and puts the generated HTML documentation in the target/doc directory:
+- The command *cargo doc* runs the rustdoc tool. and puts the generated HTML documentation in the target/doc directory:

 ```
     cargo doc